luciano-sabenca/Scripts/README.md

 Scripts
 =======

-Just Scripts :)
+Just Some Scripts :)

 21/04/2012 - Added first script.
-Just a automatic test for Sussy's UNICAMP system.
+Just an automatic test for projects using Susy's UNICAMP system.